Here's What's In Store For You...

-Jack Nicklaus was also in attendance to speak at The First Tee Congressional Breakfast and participate in the National Golf Day kick-off in the Cannon Caucus Room.
+The Presidents Cup Captains Nick Price (International) and Jay Haas (U.S.) were also in attendance to speak at The First Tee Congressional Breakfast and participate in the National Golf Day kick-off in the Rayburn Foyer.

-National Golf Day 2014 was the most successful to date with over 120 scheduled Congressional meetings in one day.
+National Golf Day 2015 was the most successful to date, with over 100 scheduled Congressional meetings in one day.

-A day-long exhibit in the Rayburn Foyer featured live lessons for members of Congress and staff with the Golf Channel’s Michael Breed (Host of “The Golf Fix”) and LPGA Professional Dana Rader; an aboutGolf simulator with a “Closest to the Pin” contest; state-of-the-art swing analysis from GolfTEC; Birdie Ball, the latest at-home training technology; a Republican vs. Democrat “Putting Challenge;” and a GSCAA turf educational display.
+A day-long exhibit in the Rayburn Foyer featured live lessons for members of Congress and staff with Golf Channel’s Michael Breed (Host of “The Golf Fix”) and LPGA Teaching Professional Karen Palacios-Jansen; an aboutGolf simulator with a “Closest to the Pin” contest; state-of-the-art swing analysis from GolfTEC; Birdie Ball, the latest at-home training technology; National Arboretum’s “Grassroots Initiative” overview; a Republican vs. Democrat “Putting Challenge;” and a GSCAA turf educational display.

-Throughout the event, golf’s leaders and other special guests discussed the game’s tax benefits to local communities and asked for equal treatment as a legitimate industry with close to 15,000 small businesses.
+Throughout the event, golf leaders and other special guests discussed the game’s tax benefits to local communities and asked for equal treatment as a legitimate industry with close to 15,350 small businesses.

 “Today (April 15) marked a unique opportunity to share golf’s significant impact with political leaders,” says Steve Mona, CEO of World Golf Foundation and administrator of WE ARE GOLF.
 “Our broad scope is reflected in the two million jobs supported by the game and its diverse benefits to our economy and society.”